Naturhistoriska/birdscanner/README.md

 ## Notes:

-- Most problems in the run will probably be associated with file formats.
+- Most problems in the run will probably be associated with file names and file formats.
 Please pay close attention to any error messages, especially in the file `refdata_and_init_and_plast.log`.
 - The [`Makefile`](Makefile) also have settings that may be changed before the run.
 Please see the first 60 lines if anything specific applies for your data.